Zenchiyu/POLAR-background-prediction/logbook/README.md

 Note that the one at the bottom-mid was within the period with no data.

-- From the residual histogram (from applying our model to the validation set) and modified gaussian fit, we highlighted the data points from the validation set having their residual above 5 standard deviation:
+- From the residual histogram (from applying our model to the validation set) and modified Gaussian fit, we highlighted the data points from the validation set having their residual above 5 standard deviation:

 <p align="center">